 Her work stems from indigenous epistemologies within diasporic concepts of identity formation and belonging.
 Her work is liminal, inter-cultural, inter-disciplinary and reinstates the power of Indigenous creativity within the politics of Rematriation – inserting the body into frameworks of power, for future ancestors, in a reciprocal imagining.
 Central to this is Whakapapa (kinship/genealogies), Mana Atua Wahine (feminine principal/tapu/energy), Body Weather and IndigiQueer revitalization within creation practices.
 Her work is a gradual binding of intimate collaboration between artists, elders and communities.

-She is a founding member of De Quincey Co. since 2000, Australia’s leading Body Weather dance company based in Sydney, performing in over 40 productions.
+She was a member of De Quincey Co., Australia’s leading Body Weather dance company based in Sydney.
 Victoria has been awarded a Rex Cramphorn Theatre Fellowship and is one of six artists featured in the 1st edition of BAC, Madrid - Biennale of the Arts of the Body, Image and Movement.

 She works with a core team of highly skilled artists and their award-winning works, Copper Promises: Hinemihi Haka and Tangi Wai…the cry of water has toured nationally and internationally to critical acclaim.
 Her short film TAKE has been screened across six continents.